Bismuth subsalicylate: Drug interactions

+There is an increased risk of bleeding when using bismuth subsalicylate and anticoagulation therapy, like warfarin.

 History

-While bismuth salts were in use in Europe by the late 1700s, the combination of bismuth subsalicylate and zinc salts for astringency with salol (phenyl salicylate) appears to have begun in the US in the early 1900s as a remedy for life-threatening diarrhea in infants with cholera.
+Bismuth salts were in use in Europe by the late 1700s.
+The combination of bismuth subsalicylate and zinc salts for astringency with salol (phenyl salicylate) appears to have begun in the US in the early 20th century as a remedy for life-threatening diarrhea in infants with cholera.
 At first sold directly to physicians, it was first marketed as Bismosal in 1918.

-Pepto-Bismol began being sold in 1900 or 1901 by a doctor in New York.
+Pepto-Bismol was first sold in 1900 by a doctor in New York.
 It was originally sold as a remedy for infant diarrhea by Norwich Pharmacal Company under the name "Bismosal: Mixture Cholera Infantum".
 It was renamed Pepto-Bismol in 1919.
 Norwich Eaton Pharmaceuticals was acquired by Procter and Gamble in 1982.

 As of 1946 and 1959, Canadian advertisements placed by Norwich show the product as Pepto-Besmal both in graphic and text.

 Pepto-Bismol is an over-the-counter drug currently produced by the Procter & Gamble company in the United States, Canada and the United Kingdom.
 Pepto-Bismol is made in chewable tablets and swallowable caplets, but it is best known for its original formula, which is a thick liquid.
 This original formula is a medium pink in color, with a teaberry (methyl salicylate) flavor.

-Generic bismuth subsalicylate, and other branded versions of the drug, are widely available in pill and liquid form.
+Generic bismuth subsalicylate and other branded versions of the drug are widely available in pill and liquid form.